AmarooHQ/whitepaper/10-Ultra-Terminum/40-nutin/20-proof-of-reflection.md

 For example, we can say that the single confirmation provided by Bitcoin block 704610 is \emph{equivalent} to approximately 19,893,045,000,000 genesis-confirmations.\footnote{A genesis-confirmation is relative to the Bitcoin genesis block -- which had a difficulty of exactly 1.}
 The conversion-ratio is equal to the difficulty of block 704610.
 That is, it would take a chain of $\sim$ 20 trillion blocks, each with 1 genesis-confirmation worth of work, to match the weight of block 704610.

-\todoDraftOnly{Move discussion of other networks to a more relevant section -- probably not really suitable for converting confirmations}

-When will conversion methods fail for converting confirmations?

-\emph{Proof of Reflection} adds block-weight in discrete amounts.
-Some alternative distributed ledger networks (in essence: DLTs) do not produce network-wide discrete updates.
-So it's not clear how those would use PoR themselves or be used by another chain for PoR.
-Examples: Hedera uses Hashgraph; Solana uses Proof of History (PoH).\footnote{
-  It's also not clear how either Hashgraph or PoH networks could support network-level cross-chain transactions in general (though methods like Bitcoin's \href{https://en.bitcoin.it/wiki/Contract\#Example_5:_Trading_across_chains}{atomic cross-chain transaction script} could still work).
-}

-PoR also requires that \emph{state can be verified} in the reflecting chain.
-Some blockchains obscure their state (e.g. Monero).
-If we can't \emph{publicly verify} PoRs, we can't convert chain-work, so they can't be used \emph{for} reflection (such networks could perhaps do one-way PoR, though).
-In that case, protocol upgrades might enable \emph{mutual} PoR.
-Some DLTs don't have meaningful network-wide state; i.e., there is no single, consistent view of that network's history.
-In this case we can't convert.
-Example: IOTA uses The Tangle.

-PoR also needs a way to normalize the idea of \`\`a confirmation'' so confirmations can be compared.
-Consider a PoA chain with \emph{irregular} block production.
-It has discrete updates, and state can be verified against it.
-But, what does each confirmation \emph{mean?}
-Is a block that is produced soon after its parent worth as much as a block produced a long time after its parent?
-For non-PoW chains, we'll need conversion methods that have non-arbitrary answers for these questions.

-In general, my intuition is that we can almost always use PoR with networks that fit the \emph{traditional} idea of blockchains.
-(And when we can't, a protocol change could fix that.)

 Now, \textbf{converting confirmations,} how do we actually do it?
 <!-- Consider the \emph{excess capacity} in our methods of conversion that we covered in \autoref{sec:comparing-weight-dex}. -->